THE TIBET SERIES, DAY 9, 10, 11 & 12

 YAK SUPPER

 Before having dinner, we had to feed the calves.
 Interestingly, for a change, it wasn’t noodles on the menu but incredibly nourishing hay.
-I’ll be honest, I’m no farmer, I was happy to feed the calves but drew the line at the senior Yaks as they continually tried to charge for me anytime I went passed to visit the toilet.
+I’ll be honest, I’m no farmer.
+I was happy to feed the calves, but drew the line at the senior Yaks as they continually tried to charge me anytime I went past to visit the toilet.

 FACTS ABOUT YAKS: